Health Savings Accounts

-- Is not eligible for Medicare
+- You must not be eligible for Medicare

 - Your annual HSA deposit cannot exceed your plan's deductible (except for catch-up contributions after age 55)